cangrew/weaklang/README.md

 # weaklang
 Compiler for weaklang.
 A language inspired by PL/0 and used for compiler development practice.

+## Structure
+Flex is used as Lexer.
+Bison is used for Parsing.
+LLVM is used for Object Code Generation.

 ## Example Program
 ```
 const a = 1, b = 1;